eschen42/log4cmd/README.md

 The Windows Event Log is set up to achieve such non-redactability to a great degree, for unpriviliged users at least; however, an unprivileged user can only write to the *Application Log* "event source" unless an administrator creates an application-specific event source, so it may be too much of a jumble to be worthwhile.
 If you want to do this, you might find what you need to get started at [https://ss64.com/vb/logevent.html](https://ss64.com/vb/logevent.html).

-## Alternative Configuration Technique - "tail patching"
+## Alternative Customization Technique - "tail patching"

 A "tail patch" is applying a few minor changes after some code has executed.
 This makes minor configuration changes easier both to read and to maintain.